Rockies vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 - In their last 10 games with an over/under, the Rockies and their opponents have combined to eclipse the total two times.

-- The Rockies have covered the spread in all of their previous 10 contests (three of those matchups had a runline.
+- The Rockies have covered the runline in all of their previous 10 games (three of those games had a spread.
+Colorado and its opponent have finished below the over/under in three games in a row, with the average total established by sportsbooks during that stretch being 10.8.

 Rockies Betting Records & Stats

-- The Rockies have been victorious in 34, or 40.5%, of the 84 contests they have been chosen as underdogs in this season.
+- The Rockies have come away with 35 wins in the 85 contests they have been listed as the underdogs in this season.

-- Bookmakers have implied with the moneyline set for this matchup that the Rockies have a 35.1% chance of pulling out a win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Rockies have a 41.7% chance of pulling out a win.

-- So far this season, Colorado and its opponents have hit the over in 40 of its 95 games with a total.
+- Colorado and its opponents have gone over the total this season in 40 of its 96 opportunities.

 - The Rockies are 12-8-0 against the spread in their 20 games that had a posted line this season.